JSmolins/TOPTicTacToe/README.md

 # TOPTicTacToe
-Tic Tac Toe project with JavaScript Objects
+Tic Tac Toe project with JavaScript OOP practicing factory functions and the module pattern.